prometheus/docs/content/docs/operating/configuration.md

 # The GCP Project
 project: <string>

-# The Zone of the scrape targets.
+# The zone of the scrape targets.
 If you need multiple zones use multiple
-# gce_sd_configs
+# gce_sd_configs.
 zone: <string>

 # Filter can be used optionally to filter the instance list by other criteria